 To store our baking sheets and cutting boards, I used a simple organizer to help them stand vertically.

-We converted the coat closet in our townhouse into a pantry, using the IKEA ALGOT system to make the most of the space.
+We converted the coat closet in our townhouse into a pantry, using the IKEA BOAXEL system to make the most of the space.
 Again, risers, uniform containers, and pretty bins helped to corral all of the different pantry items and keep them neat and tidy.

 Related: How to Organize a Small Kitchen